terikon/cordova-plugin-photo-library/README.md

 - Add Android support
 - iOS: Handle cases where image returned by requestImageDataForAsset is null
+- iOS: It seems to ignore png files
 - Add Browser platform support